Belayohio/python-challenge/PyPoll/README.md

-before start i need to import os and csv module. step 1: file path we need to direct to the os based file path the correct directory header need to be skipped step 2:assigning the variable, we need to break down the information. step 3:we need to find the total vote count once we separated the vote count and candidate from given data set.
+before start i need to import os and csv module. step 1: file path we need to direct to the os based file path to the correct directory header need to be skipped step 2:assigning the variable, we need to break down the information. step 3:we need to find the total vote count once we separated the vote count and candidate from given data set.